The COUTIF Google Sheets function can be used when you want to get the count when a given condition is met.

 =COUNTIF($C$2:$C$13,“”)

-In this example, the criteria used is “” (double quotes).
+In this example, the criteria used is ” ” (double quotes).
 When only double quotes are used as criteria, it counts only those cells that are empty/blank.
-Note that if there is a cell that looks blank but has a space character in it, then it will not be counted by this formula.
+Note: If there is a cell that looks blank but has a space character in it, then it will not be counted by this formula.

-Example 5 – Counting All Non-empty Cells in a Range with the Google Sheets COUNTIF Function
+Example 6 – Counting All Non-blank Cells in a Range with the Google Sheets COUNTIF Function

-Taking the same data from example 4, in this example let’s see how to count all the non-empty cells in the dataset.
+You can use the function to make Google Sheets COUNTIF cell contain text.
+Taking the same data from example 4, in this example, let’s see how to count all the non-blank cells in the dataset.

-Here is the formula that will count all the non-empty cells:
+Here is the formula that will count all the non-blank cells:

 =COUNTIF($C$2:$C$13,“<>”)